automatic-controls/powerbi/README.md

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./bidtracer/log.txt*.

+**NOTE** - The cloud flow stopped working recently, and it is on my TODO list to create another BidTracer integration.
+As of now, Desiree manually initiates the Power Automate desktop flow when she wants it updated.

 ### [verizon](./verizon/)

 The purpose of this script is to gather data from [Verizon Connect] and upload it to the PostgreSQL database.
 Collected data includes GPS ping locations on ACES vehicles (taken every 30 seconds).
 Additionally, safety violations such as speeding and hard-braking are recorded.